foivospar/NED/README.md

 python preprocessing/reconstruct_MEAD.py --root ./MEAD_data --actors M003 M009 W029 M023
 ```
 This step will perform 3D reconstruction on the videos of the selected actors.
 The predicted expression parameters will be stored in the corresponding '{actor}_deca.pkl' files inside 'MEAD_data/'.

+#### Preprocess example videos for visualization
+In order to visualize the training progress using tensorboard, we use the Pacino's test video.
+The expressions from this video are manipulated at the end of every epoch according to the 7 basic emotions, as well as 3 short reference clips.

 ## Citation